 Matthew Hurteau.
 2007.
 Ph.D.
 University of California, Davis, Graduate Group in Ecology.
 Dissertation: “The effects of climate change and nitrogen deposition on the Sierran mixed-conifer understory plant community.”

-Present Position: Assistant Professor, University of New Mexico.
+Present Position: Associate Professor, University of New Mexico.

 Rebecca Wayman.
 2005.
 M.S.
 University of California, Davis, Graduate Group in Ecology.
 Thesis: “Initial response of a Sierran mixed-conifer understory community to burning and thinning restoration treatments.”